The Top 6 Examples of Second Empire Architecture

 What is Second Empire Architecture?

 Second Empire Architecture first originated in Paris during the reign of Napoleon III.
 During the 1850s, Napoleon III ordered a large-scale expansion of the Louvre.
 Several new wings were added and designed in a new-age architectural style that combined elements from French Baroque and Neoclassical Architecture.
 After the additions to the Louvre, similar buildings were being built throughout Paris and the rest of France.
-Over time, architects all over the world were designing structures similar to Napoleon III’s, thus creating the Second Empire Style.
+Over time, architects all over the world designed structures similar to those of Napoleon III, thus creating the Second Empire Style.

 Characteristics of Second Empire Architecture